RPGroup-PBoC/mwc_growth/code/processing/growth_curves_plate_reader/20190607_r1_37C_glucoseA_O2_growth/README.md

 2. Cells were diluted 1:1000 into 50mL of growth media in a 250mL flask and grown to steady state.

-3. 300µL of growth media were added to the first and last rows and first two and last two columns of a square-welled, clear-bottomed 96 well plate, the total capacity of which was 630µL.
-300µL of cells were added to the remaining wells, in the arrangement depicted in 'output/growth_plate_layout.png'.
+3. 300µL of growth media were added to the first and last rows and columns of a square-welled, clear-bottomed 96 well plate, the total capacity of which was 630µL.
+Cells were diluted 100x and 300µL were added to the remaining wells.

+4. Antibiotics were diluted in the arrangement depicted in 'output/growth_plate_layout.png'.
+Starting with column numbered 2 on the plate, the antibiotics were diluted 100x-1000x into the plate to achieve the concentrations listed in the "Antibiotic Titration Series" section, from the first non-zero concentration in column 2 and increasing to the right.

-4. The plate was placed in a Biotek Gen5 plate reader and grown at 37C, shaking in a linear mode at the fastest speed.
-Measurements were taken every 7 minutes for approximately 72 hours.
+5. The plate was placed in a Biotek Gen5 plate reader and grown at 37C, shaking in a linear mode at the fastest speed.
+Measurements were taken every 7 minutes for approximately 18 hours.